What is the Business Model Manifesto?

 8 Are like skinning a cat

 Business models are like skinning a cat.
-As the old saying suggests, there’s always more than one way to… And, the same applies for your business.
+As the old saying suggests, there’s always more than one way to… And, the same applies to your business.
 As you can see in our previous coffee examples there are always plenty of ways to provide coffee.
 Which one will you choose?

 9 Be like water